The Seafarer (poem): Summary

 Much scholarship suggests that the poem is told from the point of view of an old seafarer who is reminiscing and evaluating his life as he has lived it.
 The seafarer describes the desolate hardships of life on the wintry sea.
 He describes the anxious feelings, cold-wetness, and solitude of the sea voyage in contrast to life on land where men are surrounded by kinsmen, free from dangers, and full on food and wine.
 The climate on land then begins to resemble that of the wintry sea, and the speaker shifts his tone from the dreariness of the winter voyage and begins to describe his yearning for the sea.
-Time passes through the seasons from winter—“it snowed from the north”—to spring—“groves assume blossoms”—and to summer—“the cuckoo forebodes, or forewarns”.
+Time passes through the seasons from winter—"it snowed from the north"—to spring—"groves assume blossoms"—and to summer—"the cuckoo forebodes, or forewarns".

 Then the speaker again shifts, this time not in tone, but in subject matter.
 The sea is no longer explicitly mentioned; instead the speaker preaches about steering a steadfast path to heaven.
-He asserts that “earthly happiness will not endure", that men must oppose “the devil with brave deeds”, and that earthly wealth cannot travel to the afterlife nor can it benefit the soul after a man's death.
+He asserts that "earthly happiness will not endure", that men must oppose "the devil with brave deeds", and that earthly wealth cannot travel to the afterlife nor can it benefit the soul after a man's death.

-The poem ends with a series of gnomic statements about God, eternity, and self-control.
-The poem then ends with the single word "Amen".
+In its closing verses, the poems makes a series of gnomic statements about God, eternity, and self-control; the poem then ends with the single word "Amen".